That was the month and year when my blogging journey truly began and when I decided to create something that was mine and mine only.

 As luck would have it, my website crashed yet again… in December, exactly one year after buying the new domain.

 This time I was done.
 Over it.
-I was sick and tired of being played by the universe – I was still into god and angels back then – and I was convinced god was telling me I need to step up and get my name out there.
+I was sick and tired of being played by the universe – I was still into god and angels back then – and I was convinced the big man was telling me I need to step up and get my name out there.

-So in December of 2016, I created this website and decided I am not playing small anymore.
+So in September of 2016, I created this website (that you are on right now) and decided I am not playing small anymore.
 I was ready to hustle and work day and night until I get what I want.

 In these past 3 years, I wrote over 500 posts, deleted about 200 of them, tried every single marketing technique I knew Gary Vee would tell me to do, joined platforms and grew my following, left platforms, and most importantly, I created an online home I am proud of.